 Kochiyama was there in 1965 when Malcolm X was murdered while speaking at the Audubon Ballroom in New York City.
 She famously rushed to the stage and was pictured holding his head as he lay dying.

 Her activism continued for the rest of her life before she died in 2014.
 She was 93.

 Born to a family who advocated for Hawaiian statehood, Haunani-Kay Trask went against the grain and has spent her life fighting for independence for her people.

 Trask was born in 1949, 10 years before Hawaii became a state.
 Though she spent several years in the mainland while attending the University of Wisconsin and the University of Chicago, where she joined the Black Panther Party, Trask focused on her homeland and preserving native Hawaiian culture.

 She returned home to teach at the University of Hawaii at Manoa, specializing in Polynesian women, Hawaii’s political movements and the Pacific Islands.
-Her work is revered, and Trask was awarded the Angele Y. Davis Prize in 2019 for her work in education and the arts.
+Trask was awarded the Angela Y. Davis Prize in 2019 for her work in education and the arts.
+She died in 2021.